Scott Disick Reportedly Jealous Of Liam Payne’s Flirty Comments On Kourtney Kardashian’s IG Page Per ‘HL’

 It was the Instagram comment heard round the world.

 As the Inquisitr shared last week, Liam Payne’s recent Instagram comment on Kourtney Kardashian’s racy photo had a lot of people talking.
-It all began when the mother of three posted a series of four raunchy behind-the-scenes photos from her GQ Mexico spread, including one of her a sexy and lacy black lingerie number.
+It all began when the mother-of-three posted a series of four raunchy behind-the-scenes photos from her GQ Mexico spread, including one of her wearing a lacy black lingerie number.

 “Wow,” the former boy band singer commented on the post.

 Since Payne commented on the sexy snapshot, people have been buzzing.
 But there’s reportedly one person who doesn’t find Payne’s comment all that exciting — Kourtney’s ex, Scott Disick.
-As The Hollywood Life shares, Kourtney’s baby dad is just a little bit jealous that Liam is flirting with Kourtney, even despite the fact that he’s in a relationship with Sofia Richie.
+As Hollywood Life shares, Kourtney’s baby daddy is just a little bit jealous that Liam is flirting with Kourtney, despite the fact that he’s in a relationship with Sofia Richie.

 “Scott feels a tinge of jealousy over Liam’s flirty comment with Kourtney, but he knows he has no room to say anything to his ex,” the source shared.